White Paper- Vapor Barriers (Retarders) and Air Barriers

 Air and moisture can get into a home a number of ways.
-Convective transfer involves moving air, such as adraft around a window or door, electrical boxes, or other wall penetrations.
+Convective transfer involves moving air, such as a draft around a window or door, electrical boxes, or other wall penetrations.
 Diffusion refers to moisture moving through a material, similar to a sponge soaking up water.
-Cavity wall construction typically with fiberglass battsplaced into the cavities between studs allows air to pass through, and requires an additional, separate vapor barrier, typically polyethylene sheet (Visqueen) or kraft paper facing on the fiberglass batts.
+Cavity wall construction typically with fiberglass batt placed into the cavities between studs allows air to pass through and requires an additional, separate vapor barrier, typically polyethylene sheet (Visqueen) or kraft paper facing on the fiberglass batts.
 Continuous insulation (EPS foam or XPS foam) can also be used as a vapor barrier.
-Vapor barriers, or more properly worded,retarders, must be sealed properly to prevent air infiltration and vapor transmission.
+Vapor barriers, or more properly worded, retarders, must be sealed properly to prevent air infiltration and vapor transmission.

 Insulating Concrete Forms (ICFs) do not require a separate vapor barrier or retarder.
-ICF walls are mass walls, characterized by a solid structure from interior to exterior, with no voids or cavities.
+ICF walls are mass walls, characterized by a solid structure from the interior to exterior, with no voids or cavities.
 The EPS and the concrete are bonded together at the inner face of the form, eliminating airflow through the wall.
-BuildBlock’s EPS at 2.5” of thickness per side, provides a perm rating of .408, and classifies the ICF form as a class II vapor retarder.
-The monolithic concrete core also serves as an air barrier, and has it’s own perm rating at 6 inches thickness of .533.
+BuildBlock’s EPS at 2.5” of thickness per side, provides a perm rating of .408 and classifies the ICF form as a Class II vapor retarder.
+The monolithic concrete core also serves as an air barrier and has its own perm rating at 6 inches thickness of .533.
 (Estimated according to the average perm rating of 3.2 per inch of concrete; per ASHRAE).

 Applying additional vapor barriers can potentially trap moisture, and allow it to run down or evaporate up into more moisture sensitive areas of the structure.
 A properly sized HVAC unit will ensure that any moisture present will be quickly reduced to a level below 50% humidity, thus stopping mold and mildew growth.